Sadly, SEOs regularly have to endure through two quite difficult conversations about rankings.

 First, in which they attempt to explain the value of tracking keyword positions.
 And the other, when they try to convey what return acquiring higher rankings delivers for a business.

 The important conversation around this is that in the context of the organizations, both conversations are important, but in enterprise SEO we have to look beyond these metrics to understand the true impact.

-As I’ve hinted in an earlier post, to others in the greater content marketing or product teams, overall ranking changes rarely signifies the impact SEO might have on the bottom line especially when SEO teams focus on specific keyword rankings.
+As I’ve hinted in an earlier post, to others in the greater content marketing or product teams, overall ranking changes rarely signifies the impact SEO might have on the bottom line especially when SEO teams focus on specific keyword rankings and rank tracking.
 Even for the enterprise SEO, it's important to focus on your overall search visibility and not just search rankings.